Corner case data description and detection: Conclusions

 \section{Conclusions}

 In this paper, a novel method based on DSA has been proposed for corner case data detection which would be useful in AI quality assurance, such as safety analysis.
-While, to improve the capability of the original DSA on capture behaviors of corner case data, three DSA modifications have been also developed with the consideration of boundary features, and validated useful in corner case data detection.
-Then, based on the experiments on MNIST which has been regarded as the benchmark classification application, it is seen that large values of DSA indeed capture many images with abnormal characteristics with respect to standard numbers, which also implies DSA’s capability on capturing corner cases.
+While, to improve the capability of the original DSA on capturing behaviors of corner case data, three DSA modifications have been also developed with the consideration of boundary features, and validated useful in corner case data detection.
+Then, based on the experiments on MNIST which has been regarded as the benchmark classification application, it is seen that large values of DSA indeed capture many images with abnormal characteristics with respect to standard numbers, implying the DSA’s capability on capturing corner cases.
 Subsequently, through the quantitative analysis on erroneous corner case data detection, the modified DSAs have been found to have relatively better performance than the original one.
 Meanwhile, the proposed DSA3 performs the best on MNIST to some extent.
 Moreover, four adversarial testing datasets of MNIST have been also generated to further verify the feasibility of using DSA on corner case data detection.
 On the other hand, the industrial data based on casting defect application has also been studied in experiments, and its results further verify the general feasibility of using the proposed idea on classification problems.

-While, besides the obtained conclusions above, more issues would be still meaningfully developed in future work.
-For example, the proposed DSA modifications in this paper are not perfect on capturing corner case data, other possible strategies are meaningful to be considered.
-Moreover, based on the detected corner case data, further study on AI quality assurance could be implemented, for example the AI robustness analysis and so on.
+While, besides the obtained conclusions above, more issues would be still meaningfully developed in the future work.
+First, exploring other possible metrics for corner case data detection, e.g. uncertainty consideration, since the proposed DSAs in this paper cannot always perform perfectly.
+Second, studying the usage of detected corner case data, some possible studies like AI robustness analysis, stability and dependability in AI quality assurance, may be able to make use of these corner case data.